 As we were walking, laughing and being silly with one another, a young woman with a child in her arms came and asked us if we had any money to give to her.
 Without waiting for her to ask again, I reached for my wallet and gave her some money.

 How to Transform the Lives of Those You Love in a Positive and Healthy Manner

 As I was putting my wallet back in my purse, my niece looks at me and with a smile on her face, she says:

 “You know, this is why I like you.” to which I replied:

 “You like me because I have money in my wallet or because I have a wallet?” and I started laughing.

 “No. I like you because you are good to people.
 Whenever I go out with you, if you see someone asking for money, you always give them.
 I like this about you.”

-“Well, I really hope that’s not the only think you like about me” I said to her while giving her a big fat hug.
+“Well, I really hope that’s not the only thing you like about me,” I said to her while giving her a big fat hug.